 5. Use LED holiday lights.

 One of the easiest ways to achieve lower utility bills is to switch out your older holiday lights for LED lights.
-According to the U.S. Department of Energy, these lights use less energy than incandescent bulbs and can work for nearly 40 holiday seasons in Suffolk/Nassau County.
+According to the U.S. Department of Energy, these lights use less energy than incandescent bulbs and can work for nearly 40 holiday seasons in Long Island.

 6. Install a high-efficiency furnace.